 All Neuro PhD students receive a stipend and a full tuition waiver.
-In the 2018-2019 academic year, the stipend is $35,000 (as of July 1, 2020).
-The program will also cover the cost of the Brandeis Health Insurance for the student each year they are in the program, or will reimburse eligible outside health insurance costs up to the cost of the Brandeis health insurance.
+In the 2020-2021 academic year, the stipend is $35,000 (as of July 1, 2020).
+The program will also cover the cost of the Brandeis Health Insurance for the student each year they are in the program, and students may be eligible for reimbursement towards health, dental, and vision insurance premium costs.

 Prospective students can apply online at the Brandeis University GSAS website.
 All interested applicants must submit a formal application to the graduate school; we do not accept students directly into labs.

 The application fee is $75.
 More information is available on the GSAS website (including information pertaining to application fee waiver requests).

 The GRE is no longer accepted as a part of your application.
 If you submit scores, they will be removed from your application before review.

 Almost all international applicants must submit official test score results from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE-Academic).
 An applicant should check with the testing agency to ensure that their scores are still valid and that the agency will be able to send an official score report.

 Students who are citizens of the following countries, or who have graduated from an accredited degree program within these countries, are exempt from this requirement: Australia, Canada (except Quebec), Ireland, New Zealand, South Africa, USA and the United Kingdom.

 While the program will consider these scores within the context of the entire application, the graduate school does have strict exam score requirements.
 This information, as well as the extended policies for this requirement, is available.

 The Neuroscience PhD program accepts applications for the Fall semester only.
 The deadline for applications is Dec.
 1, but applicants are encouraged to complete their applications in advance of this deadline.
 All decisions are typically made by April 15.